 What sort of data do we collect?

-Signet Resources collects personal data on employees, candidates, temporary workers, clients and suppliers.
+Signet collects Personal Data on candidates, temporary workers, clients and suppliers.
 We do this so we can provide you the best possible bespoke service.
 We collect and process certain information about you to aid with your career opportunities.

 This Data consists of but is not limited to: